 At that point, it made sense to split the original agent into two specialized roles: one agent dedicated to screening for relevant cases and another focused entirely on writing and structuring the extracted information.
 This separation significantly improved both results and maintainability.

 Yet, some tasks related to reviewing and ensuring data quality didn’t quite fit neatly into either of these two agents.
 To handle these checks more effectively, I added a separate Reviewer Agent.
-This three-agent setup has proven to be a solid fit for now: it strikes a good balance between leveraging agents for process automation and keeping the overall workflow streamlined and manageable, with minimal unnecessary back-and-forth.
+This three-agent setup proves to be a solid fit for now: it strikes a good balance between leveraging agents for process automation and keeping the overall workflow streamlined and manageable, with minimal unnecessary back-and-forth.

 Multi-Agent Flow